9 Free Coaching Assessment Tools And Where To Find Them

 3 Reasons why you need Coaching Assessment Tools

-Your job as a coach is to help your clients reflect on themselves and where they are in life, so that they can move in the direction they desire.
+Your job as a coach is to help your clients reflect on where they are in life so they can move in the direction they desire.

-We all love a good a-ha moment during a consultation, when our client’s eyes sparkle and we know that in that moment of silence, they’ve just discovered a whole new version of truth about themselves.
+We all love an “aha” moment during a session.
+When our client’s eyes sparkle in that moment of silence, we know they’ve just discovered something important about themselves.

-We don’t always process information in real-time and we often need a day or two to reflect, or hear the same insight from multiple sources for that new lesson to really land for us.
+We don’t always process information in real-time, and we often need a day or two to reflect or hear the same insight from another source for it to land.

-Additional materials can help deepen the insights your clients experience, so that they can arrive more prepared the next time you meet them.
+Additional materials can deepen the insights your clients experience and help them arrive more prepared for the next session.

-The other reason why a great coaching assessment tool can supercharge your work as a coach, is that they are basically concentrated versions of a scientific experiment.
-What that means is that most coaching assessment forms are based on extensive research and data, distilled into a compact, nifty tool of pattern recognition.
+The other reason why a great coaching assessment tool can supercharge your sessions is that they are basically concentrated versions of a scientific experiment.
+Most coaching assessment forms are based on extensive research and data, distilled into a compact, easy-to-use tool for pattern recognition.

-It allows us to see ourselves in context.
-In other words, not just what our personality and competence are like, but also what it isn’t and how it sets us apart from other people in our lives and careers.
+It allows us to see ourselves in context: What our personality and competence look like, what we’re missing, and how our values and talents set us apart from other people in our lives and careers.

-And since the first step to any change is gaining clarity, these assessments can do a great job bringing those puzzle pieces into your work with clients.
-You will have more material to work from so you can guide the people under your wings through transformation faster and more effectively.
+And since the first step to creating change is clarity, these assessments are essential to put these puzzle pieces together.
+They give you more material to work from so you can guide the people under your wings through transformation faster and more effectively.

 So How Do You Know Which Coaching Assessment Tools to Use?

-When assessing assessment tools (see what I did there?), you need to look at two things: credibility and relevance.
+To choose the right assessment tool, you need to look at two things: credibility and relevance.

 Of course, not all clients are created equal, and you never know where the next big insight might come from.
-But it’s important to differentiate the tests that are merely entertainment (i.e. which Disney princess are you) from the ones that come from a credible source (just like the ones below).
+But it’s important to differentiate the tests that are mere entertainment (such as pop culture quizzes) from the ones that come from a credible source (just like the ones below).

-Define the question that your client is trying to answer for themselves, and choose the right assessment based on that.
+Define the question your client is trying to answer for themselves and choose the right assessment based on that.

-OK.
-My Client Filled the Assessment, What Do I Do Next?
+Okay, My Client Filled Out the Assessment.
+What’s Next?

 If the work was done right then and there, they wouldn’t need you as a coach, right?
 This is the time to dig into how they can use this information to advance in their life and career.

-Some assessment tools do a great job in explaining their results, others require you to provide more context to your coachee.
-So first, get clear on what the results of the coaching assessment actually mean.
+Some assessment tools do a great job concluding results, while others require you to provide more context to your coachee.
+So first, get clear on what their assessment results mean.

-These questions will be more important than the actual assessment itself because they will allow them to verbalize how they see themselves in the context of their environment and define the parts of themselves they aren’t happy with, aka the parts they want to change.
+These questions will be just as important as the assessment itself.
+They will allow the client to verbalize how they see themselves in the context of their environment and define the parts of themselves they aren’t happy with, i.e., the parts they want to change.

 And, you guessed it, that’s exactly the change they came to you for in the first place.

-So let’s look at some of the most effective business, career, and life coaching assessment tools out there to help you move your clients forward in their life and career.
+So let’s look at some of the most effective business, career, and life coaching assessment tools to help you move your clients forward.

 Life Coaching Assessment Tools